heatseeknyc/landlord-lookup-pipeline/notes/model/hpd.rst

 Notes:
   - ``bbl`` and ``bin`` in the usual sense
+  - ``id`` is the HPD building ID

 hpd_registration
 ----------------

-In the 'push' schema we've dropped the address fields, restrct only to fields that convey essential relationship information:
+In the 'push' schema we've dropped the address fields, restrict only to fields that convey essential relationship information:

     select * from push.hpd_registration limit 3;
        id   |    bbl     | building_id |   bin   | last_date  |  end_date
     --------+------------+-------------+---------+------------+------------